Teradata/developer-resources/docs/glossary.md

 <a id="glo-application-load-balancer"></a>
 ### application load balancer

 Load balancers distribute incoming traffic across servers.
 An application load balancer inspects incoming traffic content, such as HTTP headers and paths, to make routing decisions.
-You can use an application load balancer as a way to expose AI Unlimited and its engine to the public IP network, if your organization does not allow direct access.
+You can use an application load balancer as a way to expose AI Unlimited and its engine to the public IP network.

 ### term